Offroadcode/Genesis/README.md

 To implement this, you will need to copy and paste the CSS from that file into the head of your document.
 Read about [understanding critical CSS on Smashing Magazine](https://www.smashingmagazine.com/2015/08/understanding-critical-css/).
 If you're not sure how to implement this though, just ask.

+### Critical CSS Gotchas

+1. Critical CSS can be a pain in the arse frankly and you need to be aware of changes across multiple pages and ultimately checking it is quite a manual process so although it has some benefits for that first paint view of the website, it's incredibly easy for things to break.

+2. In Umbraco cshtml templates, when inlining the CSS code, you will need to ensure any `@` symbols (eg. In media queries) are written as `@@` otherwise the template will try to parse them as code not CSS.

 ### CSS Prefixing

 You don't need to include browser specific prefixing for properties, they're automatically added when Gulp compiles the Sass so just add un-prefixed properties and if they're needed it's taken care of.
 You can specify the browsers you're targeting in the top of the Gulp file and it will generate the relevant prefixes.